What is Email Spoofing?

 - Gmail – Open up the email, and next click on the 3 dots on the right.
 Here a couple of options will appear.
 Click on the option to ‘Show Original’.

-- Outlook – Open up the email and click File > Properties.
+- Outlook – Double-click the email to open up the email and click File > Properties.
 At the bottom there’ll be a box called ‘Internet headers’.

 Check where the Return-path goes:

 The return-path is the email address to which any replies will be sent, and it indicates where the email originated.
 As the return-path cannot be forged by scammers, it is crucial to check this.
 Both the Return-path and the 'From:' email should match to ensure that the email has not been spoofed.

 Review the subject line:

 Most spoofing emails have suspicious and alarming subject lines that frequently threaten recipients with serious consequences, convincing them to take action, and hand over sensitive information.
 Subject lines such as ‘Your account has been suspended or ‘Someone just used your password.
 Act now’ are clear signs the email has been spoofed.

 Hover over links: